airyhq/airy/README.md

 - A WebSocket server that allows clients to receive near real-time updates about data flowing through the system.

+## Organization of the Repository

+This [monorepo](https://en.wikipedia.org/wiki/Monorepo) contains all the code and tooling required to run the Airy Core Platform.

 Here is a quick overview of how the repository is organized: